 Groggy, grumpy, hangry, short-tempered.
 You know when you’ve had a bad night’s sleep, as does everybody you come into contact with the following day.
 Nobody enjoys that sense of lethargy, the irritability, the inability to focus on even the most menial of tasks.

-A dearth of good quality sleep can result in weight gain, raised cortisol levels, messed up hormones, impaired cognition and reduced productivity.
+A dearth of good quality sleep can result in inflammation due to raised cortisol levels, weight gain, messed up hormones, impaired cognition and reduced productivity.
 And - as if that weren’t enough of an incentive to prioritise getting seven to nine hours of shut eye per night - a lack of sleep can seriously harm your immune system.

 Clinical studies and Sleep Expert and Director of the Sleep & Health Research Programme at University of Arizona Dr Michael Grandner, have confirmed what we know from our own experience to be true: sound sleep makes for a happier and more productive life, not to mention the noticeable effect sleep has on the way we look.

 Scientists are also finding that, in addition to all the other wonderful - indeed, necessary - benefits of sleep, getting those forty winks is fundamental to maintaining a strong and functionally optimal immune system.
 The reason for this, scientists say, is that sleep augments the ability of T cells to protect against illness and disease.

 T cells are a subset of white blood cells that play a central role in the body’s immune response.
 The cell’s ‘stickiness’ is the key to their ability to fight infection.
 This ‘stickiness’ refers to literal sticky proteins called ‘integrins’ that are excreted by the T cells when they come into contact with foreign pathogens.
 The sticky protein enables the T cells to attach themselves to, and kill, infected cells thereby stopping the spread of the virus to other cells in the body.